You don’t blog? (5/5: the finale!)

 High ranking (especially on Google) largely rests on the number of incoming links — links from another website that points to your website.

-For example, if your website has 10 pages but no blog, a search engine will index only those 10 static pages and be limited to the amount of keywords found there.
-However, if your website also has a blog, the search engine will index each blogpost (plus their keywords) and increase your SEO ranking.
+For example, if your website has 10 static pages but no blog, the search engine will index only those 10 static pages and be limited to the amount of keywords found there.
+However, if your website also has a blog, the search engine will index each blogpost (plus their keywords) and that increases your SEO ranking.

-The idea behind SEO is simple: If you post stories of high relevance to your subject area, other websites in your subject area will link to your related articles.
-The more relevant are your articles, the higher the chance of search-engine webcrawlers finding keywords and search terms.
+The idea behind SEO is simple enough:— If you post stories of high relevance to your subject area, other websites in your subject area will link to your related articles.
+The more relevant (i.e. on-topic) your articles are, the higher chance that search-engine webcrawlers will find keywords and search terms on your website.
 That builds up your link structure and bumps up your search ranking, resulting in a higher profile for your blog.
-There’s no mystery to this SEO business: you just need to use keywords throughout your posts.
+There’s no mystery to this SEO business — you just need to use keywords throughout your posts.

-Well, that’s effing dynamite on paper if you’re running a blog that’s heavily focused on one subject or is business-related.
-What if yours is a personal blog, where you write the first thing that comes into your head?
+Well, that’s effing dynamite on paper IF your blog is heavily focused on one subject or is business-related.
+But what if yours is a personal blog, for which you write the first thing thta comes into your head?
 There’s not a whole lot of keywords to index on.
+Savvy?

-The odd thing is that many SEO websites themselves don’t rank high in search-engine positions.
+The oddest thing is that many SEO websites themselves don’t rank high in search-engine positions.
 Or maybe I’m missing something, no?

 The Naked Listener’s Weblog is a personal lark.
-I write about a whole lot of things in the most brain-damaged way conceivable.
-There aren’t many ‘relevant’ keywords to feed the webcrawlers, which is why the blog has low muscle ranking.
-But I’m pretty sure you’ll agree this blog is nicely done all round and ‘relevant’ to many people, just not by the numbers.
+I write about a whole lot of things in the most brain-damaged was conceivable.
+There aren’t many ‘relevant’ keywords to feed the webcrawlers — the reason why the blog has low muscle ranking.
+But I’m pretty sure you’ll agree this blog is nicely done all round and ‘relevant’ to many people — just that it’s not necessarily by the numbers.

 SEO.
 It’s dynamite.
 It blows you away.
 Permanently.